How to know if an SMSF is right for you

 The benefits of financial advice

 Super is all about the long term.
 And decisions about how your super is invested can have a big impact on your future.
 That’s why it’s important to get the best information and advice possible for your needs - including how you choose to invest or whether an SMSF might be right for you.
-AustralianSuper has tools and advice options7 to help guide you in making informed decisions.
+AustralianSuper has education and advice options5 to help guide you in making informed decisions.

 FIND AN ADVISER